SMC-AAU-CPH/smc-cph.github.io/_posts/2019-05-17-Blue-sky-visions-on-sonic-futures.md

 ### Sonification of care -  or healthy sonic futures
 In the Gulbenkian project Pedro's research group focused on 3 case studies based on generative algorithms either being agents of facilitation or blockers of everyday interaction between humans.
-For the context of the MCT sonification course there is especially one interesting case study among the presented.
+For the context of the SMC sonification course there is especially one interesting case study among the presented.
 In that, sound design is being applied for aural feedback in live support machines and EGG systems by health care professions.
 How can the sound be designed in a way that it has an informative character to care givers and at the same time enables to soothe those in need of help?
 He calls the system behind the process curated sonification as there is no one-to-one mapping of features to sonic parameters.
 Apparently most of the studies for this project were undertaken with offline data which poses questions to real-world results.
 However the analysis is still ongoing.
 Based on his own career, he pointed out possible career options and sees great potential in "audio analytics" in particular, as reflected in the figure below.